art3mvp/NewsClient/README.md

 # VKClient

-VkClient is a mini app within the VK ecosystem that provides access to the VK API to make HTTP requests.
+VkClient is a mini app within the VK ecosystem.
 This app is a simulation of a social media application, offering a seamless user experience across three primary screens: home screen, camera screen, and profile screen.

 ## Screens